Cool Pokhrel

-Kul Prasad Pokhrel (Nepali:कुल पोखरेल) (September 21, 1981 – October 4, 2004) was a Nepalese singer-songwriter.
+Kul Prasad Pokhrel (Nepali:कुल पोखरेल; September 21, 1981 – October 4, 2004) was a Nepalese singer-songwriter.
 He was popularly known by his stage name Cool Pokhrel and he was well known as a pop and folk music singer.
 He died in 2004, possibly of drug overdose.

 Pokhrel was born in Sunwal City, Nepal.
 He was raised by his parents and he mostly preferred living with his relatives.
 He started singing at 11.
 While singing to his relatives they thought he would become one of the biggest singers of Nepal.
 Then he recorded a song called "Sun Meri Mayalu" which became a blockbuster song.
 This led to him joining popular Nepali hip-hop group The Unity, building his career in the Nepali music industry.

 He is known as (नेपाली पप राजा, English: King of Nepali Pop) or simply "King of Pop" by Nepali and international audiences.
 Cool Pokhrel had many hit songs in Nepal such as "Sun meri mayalu", "Bolauda kheri boldinou", "Yespali dashin ma" and "Mritu ko chyan".
 Cool has been remembered in other Nepalese pop songs by other popular singers such as Unity Band, Jhilkey Badal, Sugam Pokharel, and Girish Khatiwada; he has been recognized as a revolutionary singer in the history of pop music.

 Personal life

-Kul Prasad Pokhrel was born on September 21, 1981 at Sunwal City, Nepal.
+Pokhrel was born on September 21, 1981, at Sunwal City, Nepal.
 After he moved to Pokhara to get SLC he studied at Gyanu Babu Boarding School, Pokhara.
 After successfully achieving his School Leaving Certificate he moved back to Sunwal City.
 In an interview he described his favourite place as Pokhara.
 Later he moved to London to get a diploma in Business Administration.
 When he was about to move to the United States to get higher education, he came back to Nepal to start a music career.
 His favourite singers were Bob Dylan, Kurt Cobain and Jhalak Man Gandarbha and his favorite hobby was watching Nepalese films.